maplayers/map_layers/README.md

 Multiple layers
 ---------------

-Add a second map layer, a vector layer and some more controls in the controller action:
+Add a second map layer, some vector layers and some more controls in the controller action:

 ``` ruby
 # app/controller/your_controller.rb